Text

 B

-SBAR to Dr. Kim: 22 min left, NIHSS worsening to 16, CT clear, BP controlled.
-Window is closing — I need a yes, a no, or a formal refusal documented now.
+SBAR to Dr. Kim: 22 minutes already gone against the ≤60-min door-to-needle target, NIHSS worsening to 16, CT clear, BP acceptable.
+The clock is closing — I need a yes, a no, or a formal refusal documented now.

 D-04 + D-07 EXPERT: Consent framework delivered.
 Clinical urgency quantified.
 Physician empowered.
 Paralysis broken.